Frequently Asked Questions

 Can I use microgreens as a classroom or school project?

-Microgreens make an excellent educational tool for classrooms of all ages!
-They're one of the best crops for hands-on STEM learning because they grow fast enough (7-14 days) to fit within a school project timeline, they require minimal space and equipment, and they teach real science concepts—germination, photosynthesis, plant biology, nutrition, and even basic business skills.
+Microgreens make an excellent educational tool for classrooms of all ages.
+They are one of the best crops for hands-on STEM learning because they grow fast enough (7 to 14 days) to fit within a school project timeline, they require minimal space and equipment, and they teach real science concepts: germination, photosynthesis, plant biology, nutrition, and even basic business skills.

-Our 7x14 Microgreen Tray Kit and Small Sprouting Tray Sets are great options for classroom settings.
+Our 7x14 Microgreen Tray Kit and our 10x10 trays are great options for classroom settings.
 Pair them with our free downloadable PDF guides for lesson support.

-We've had educators from middle school through college-level programs reach out about using our products and resources, many of have shown our YouTube videos to their classrooms even.
-While we don't currently offer formal certifications or institutional licensing, we're actively exploring options for educational programs.
-If you're an educator interested in using our resources for your classroom, email us at info@onthegrow.net—we'd love to hear about your program.
+We have had educators from middle school through college-level programs reach out about using our products and resources, and many have shown our YouTube videos to their classrooms.
+While we do not currently offer formal certifications or institutional licensing, we are actively exploring options for educational programs.
+If you are an educator interested in using our resources for your classroom, email us at info@onthegrow.net.
+We would love to hear about your program.

 Course & Learning Resources